What is Construction Management?

 These people may help rebuild the infrastructure in an urban area or plan oil and gas marine and coastal projects to ensure they don’t harm the environment.
 Sustainability consultants help develop new residential areas and renovate older structures to make them more sustainable.
 They will even evaluate a business’s impact on the environment and suggest the restoration or reuse of land and property.

-With a construction management degree, the career opportunities are endless!
-Contact the Enrollment Team at NewSchool today to learn more about our Online Master’s in Construction Management program and how earning a degree in construction can help launch a successful and rewarding career in the construction project management industry.
+Choosing the right career path in the construction industry can be a challenge, but with a construction management degree, the career opportunities are endless!
+Contact the Enrollment Team at NewSchool today to learn more about our Online Master’s in Construction Management program and the careers in construction management.
+Learn how earning a degree in construction can help launch a successful and rewarding career in the construction project management industry.